AlexVipond/jennifervipond.github.io/_posts/2018-03-02-announcing-my-candidacy.md

 title: Announcing my Candidacy
 tags:
   - real-life-experience
-excerpt: A transcript of my speech from the night I officially announced my candidacy.
+excerpt: A transcript of my speech from the night I officially announced my candidacy
 ---
 Hello and welcome!